dshenderson/olympic-medals-table/README.md

 * Testing, testing, testing!
 Normally I would have thorough test coverage, perhaps take a TDD (test-first) approach, but due to time constraints I just churned out the code.

 * I haven't added loading and error states.
 I really should.
-Perhaps if I have time before the face-to-face interview...

-* I might implement flag icons.
-I have the urls to flag images, but don't really have the time...